corda/corda-docs-portal/content/en/platform/corda/4.15/enterprise/node/cross-provider-key-rotation/confidential-identity-cross-provider-key-rotation.md

 ## Behaviour and options

 * **Selection.** The tool rotates every used confidential identity key that has not already been rotated, including keys that no longer own any unconsumed vault state.
-* **Certificate keys.** The tool refuses to run when the node has wrapped certificate-based (CERT) confidential identity keys, because it does not rotate them and they would become permanently unsignable after the switch.
+* **Certificate keys.** The tool refuses to run when the node has wrapped certificate-based (CERT) confidential identity keys.
+It does not rotate them, and they would become permanently unsignable after the switch.
 Pass `--ignore-cert-keys-check` to rotate anyway, accepting that any unconsumed states still owned by those CERT keys will be permanently lost.
 * **Batching.** Keys are rotated in batches, one database transaction per batch, controlled by `--batch-size` (default `500`).
-If a key fails, the tool rolls back that batch and retries it by rotating each key individually, which may cause a temporary slowdown while the batch is reprocessed.
+If a key fails, the tool rolls back that batch and retries it by rotating each key individually.
+This may cause a temporary slowdown while the batch is reprocessed.
 Once every key in the batch has been processed, the tool goes back to rotating the keys in batches.
 * **Resilience.** A key that fails to rotate does not stop the others.
 The tool logs each failure, continues with the remaining keys, and prints a final summary of the total, rotated, and failed counts.
 If any key fails, the tool exits with a non-zero status and reports that the rotation is incomplete.
 Do not switch the node to the new key provider while any key is still unrotated.
 Fix the cause and re-run the tool to retry the outstanding keys.
 Re-running is idempotent, so keys already rotated onto the new provider are skipped.
 * **No-op guard.** If the new and previous configurations resolve to the same provider, the tool makes no changes.
 It decides this by comparing a hash of the key provider configuration, rather than by probing the provider.
-Because the hash is computed over the configuration’s raw bytes, reformatting or rewriting the previous configuration for the same HSM changes the hash, so the tool treats it as a new provider and performs a full, unnecessary rotation.
+The hash is computed over the configuration’s raw bytes.
+Reformatting or rewriting the previous configuration for the same HSM changes the hash.
+The tool then treats it as a new provider and performs a full, unnecessary rotation.
 Change only what is needed to point at the new provider, and otherwise leave the provider configuration unchanged.
 * **Dry run.** `--dry-run` reports exactly which keys would be rotated without writing anything.

 {{< note >}}

-When a key fails to rotate, the whole batch fails and every key in that batch that had already been rotated must be rotated again.
-The database changes are rolled back, but the key pairs already created in the new key provider are not, because `generateWrappedKeyPair` is not transactional.
-If a single key fails in a batch of N keys, the other potentially N-1 keys may already have had new key pairs generated in the key provider.
-Those key pairs become orphaned, because the overall transaction failed and the rotation must be retried.
-Whether this happens depends on the key provider being used.
+When a key fails, the whole batch fails, and every key in that batch that had already rotated must be rotated again.
+The database changes are rolled back, but the new key pairs already created in the key provider are not, because `generateWrappedKeyPair` is not transactional.
+So if one key fails in a batch of N, up to N-1 other keys may already have new key pairs in the provider.
+Those key pairs are orphaned, because the transaction failed and the rotation must be retried.
+Whether this happens depends on the key provider.

 {{< /note >}}